pyghassen/fabric-openerp/README.md

 Installation
 ------------
-First of all you have to install pip
+First of all you have to install `pip`

     $ sudo apt-get install python-pip

+After that you gonna need to install some requirements like `Fabric` and `Jinja2`

+    $ sudo pip install -r requirements.txt